-check In a separate project, another Thera subsidiary company, Ansar Projects identified the need for easy read resources to support people to check their bodies for changes that may be signs of cancer.
-They partnered with two national cancer charities - Coppafeel!, a breast cancer charity, and Orchid, a testicular cancer charity, to create the developed an eLearning module for staff members, to help embed 'Know Your Body' resources and tools which are available for anyone to download freely from Thera's website.
+In a separate project, another Thera subsidiary company, Ansar Projects identified the need for easy read resources to support people to check their bodies for changes that may be signs of cancer.
+They partnered with two national cancer charities - Coppafeel!, a breast cancer charity, and Orchid, a testicular cancer charity, to create the 'Know Your Body' resources and tools which are available for anyone to download freely from Thera's website.